ashitasai/portfolio/README.md

 ## Week 2
 ### Critique by redesign - Data visualization from Google Sheets

+**Note:** The dataset used to create the visualization in the original articles showed 2017 volunteer rates.
+However, this data was no longer available.
+I used the 2018 volunteer rates and they followed the same trend as the previous year.

 ![Screenshot](c2.png)

+**Sources:**
-**Source:** "Is there any truth to the idea of “Midwestern nice”?"
+1) "Is there any truth to the idea of “Midwestern nice”?"
 The Economist, December 27, 2018. [https://www.economist.com/graphic-detail/2018/12/27/is-there-any-truth-to-the-idea-of-midwestern-nice](https://www.economist.com/graphic-detail/2018/12/27/is-there-any-truth-to-the-idea-of-midwestern-nice)
+2) "State Rankings by Volunteer Rate" Corporation for National and Community Service, [https://www.nationalservice.gov/serve/via/rankings](https://www.nationalservice.gov/serve/via/rankings)

 ### Few thoughts: